 Day 1: Acclimate & Explore

-If you haven’t tried Peruvian food yet, the restaurants in Cusco provide an easy introduction.
+- Dine Like Incan Royalty - If you haven’t tried Peruvian food yet, the restaurants in Cusco provide an easy introduction.
 For classic Peruvian dishes, try Pachapapa or Nuna Raymi.
 For gourmet and fusion cuisine, head to Chicha by Gaston Acurio, Marcelo Batata or Limo (order the ceviche).
-For reviews from fellow travelers, check out Cusco Restaurants on TripAdvisor.

 Day 2: Museums & Markets